Tracer1337/SupremeBot/README.md

 <a name="anchor-configuration-checkout"></a>
 ### checkout.json
 This file contains the checkout details which will be auto-filled by the bot.
-This file does not exist already, but there is a template file with blank fields which you have to fill out with you personal data.
+This file does not exist already, but there is a template file with blank fields which you have to fill out with you personal data and remove the "template" in its name.
 It is pretty much self explaining.

 <a name="anchor-usage"></a>
 # Usage